griffithlab/immuno_gcp_wdl_manuscript/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 This repository contains the protocol and supporting materials for the ImmunoNX pipeline, a comprehensive workflow for predicting neoantigens.
 The manuscript (linked below) describes our computational pipeline (ImmunoNX) and rigorous manual immunogenomics review criteria for designing neoantigen vaccines.
-We also describe how to run the pipeline for an example HCC1395 cell line, and provide materials from our immunogenomics review.
+We also describe how to run the pipeline for an example HCC1395 cell line, and provide materials from our immunogenomics review of that cell line.

 ## Manuscript